darbymccauley/Baryonic_Feedback/README.md

 # Baryonic Feedback
-Cosmological dependence of baryonic feedback: Measuring the effects of baryonic feedback on the matter power spectrum using CAMB, CLASS, HMCode, and CAMELS simulation data.
+Cosmological dependence of baryonic feedback: Visualizing the effects of baryonic feedback on the matter power spectrum using CAMB, CLASS, and HMCode.
+This repo serves as a personal practice "notebook" for the work done with Prof. Jia Liu at the Kavli IPMU at the University of Tokyo.
+This repo holds scratch work used to familiarize myself with CAMB, CLASS, HMCode, MCMC, and other optimization methods, all in preparation for curve fitting to CAMELS simulation data.
+The repo containing this project's offical work can be found at: https://github.com/liuxx479/cosmo_dep_feedback